A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning

-In terms of robustness in FL, \citet{blanchard2017machine} proposed the Multi-Krum method based on a Krum function which excludes a certain number of gradients furthest from the mean of the collected gradients for aggregation and was resilient against up to 33\% \textit{Gaussian Byzantine} participants and up to 45\% omniscent Byzantine participants.
-In ~\cite{fung2018mitigating}, the authors studied the Sybil-based attacks and proposed a method called FoolsGold based on the insight that the Sybils share the same objective function so their historical gradients are at a smaller angle with each other than with the historical gradient of an honest participant. \citet{bernstein2019signsgd} proposed a communication efficient approach called SignSGD, which is robust to arbitrary scaling, because in this approach the participants only upload the element-wise signs of the gradients without the magnitudes.
+In terms of robustness in FL, \citet{blanchard2017machine} proposed the Multi-Krum method based on a Krum function which excludes a certain number of uploaded gradients furthest from the mean and demonstrates resilience against up to 33\% \textit{Gaussian Byzantine} participants and up to 45\% omniscient Byzantine participants. \citet{fung2020sybils} presented FoolsGold to defend against Sybils. \citet{bernstein2019signsgd} proposed a communication efficient approach called SignSGD, which is robust to arbitrary scaling.
+In this approach, participants only upload the element-wise signs of the gradients without the magnitudes.
 A similar method was proposed by \citet{yin2018byzantine}, based on the statistics of the gradients, specifically element-wise median, mean and trimmed mean.